 Aeronautical terminals use front end filters conforming to performance requirements defined in ARINC characteristics 741 and 781.
 These characteristics specify no selectivity requirement above 1450 MHz

-The blocking performances of different types of current maritime and aeronautical terminalswere measured by several Satcom (satellite communications) manufacturers against single and multiple (adjacent) LTE channels.
-The terminal blocking performance resulting from a single LTE channel was measured by simulating an MFCN BS transmitting a single 5 MHz LTE channel at 1512-1517 MHz.
-The terminal blocking performance resulting from multiple LTE channels was measured by simulating an MFCN BS transmitting simultaneously combinations of the following LTE channels: (1) a 5 MHz LTE channel at 1512-1517 MHz, (2) a 10 MHz LTE channel at 1502-1512 MHz and (3) a 10 MHz LTE channel at 1492-1502 MHz.
-The relative levels of these LTE signals have been chosen such that signal in block (1) is lower than the signals in blocks (2) and (3), reflecting the lower EIRP limit that applies to the use of channel (1) in CEPT.
+Blocking PERFORMANCE.

-Blockingmeasurements for aggregate channels were conducted in a laboratory with contiguous LTE carriers for different bandwidths (as interference sources), resulting in different LTE signals transmitted.
-The results of such studies may not be taken directly as representing a realistic scenario since these different signals are not likely to be radiated with the same power at the same time and subject to the same propagation conditions (multi-paths & coherence band conditions).
+The responses of different types of current maritime and aeronautical terminals to blocking/overload disturbances were measured by several Satcom (satellite communications) manufacturers against single and multiple (adjacent) LTE channels.
+The onset of terminal blocking - the "blocking performance" - resulting from a single LTE channel was measured by simulating an MFCN BS transmitting a single 5 MHz LTE channel at 1512-1517 MHz.
+The terminal blocking threshold against multiple LTE channels was measured by simulating an MFCN BS transmitting simultaneously combinations of the following LTE channels: (1) a 5 MHz LTE channel at 1512-1517 MHz, (2) a 10 MHz LTE channel at 1502-1512 MHz and (3) a 10 MHz LTE channel at 1492-1502 MHz.
+The relative levels of these LTE signals have been chosen such that signal in block (1) is lower than the signals in blocks (2) and (3), reflecting the lower e.i.r.p. limit that applies to the use of channel (1) in CEPT.

-Blocking has been considered to represent the condition when a 1 dB loss in receiver sensitivity occurs.
+The blocking performance measurements for multiple LTE channels were conducted in a laboratory with contiguous LTE carriers for different bandwidths (as interference sources), resulting in different LTE signals transmitted.
+The results of such studies may not be taken directly as always representing a realistic scenario since these different signals are not likely to be radiated with the same power at the same time and be subject to the same propagation conditions (multi-paths & coherence band conditions).

-All signal levels are given for the reference point at the MES receiver/antenna connector and take into account diplexer filtering
+The blocking performance has been considered to represent the condition when a 1 dB loss in receiver sensitivity occurs.

-Blocking Threshold Levels FOR Current aeronautical MES terminals
+All signal levels are given for the reference point at the MES receiver/antenna connector and take into account diplexer filtering..Blocking performance Levels FOR Current aeronautical MES terminals

-The blocking threshold levels for a number of current aeronautical earth stations (AES) - Classic Aero and Swift Broadband (SB) terminals - have been measuredand..
+The blocking performance levels for a number of current aeronautical earth stations (AES) - Classic Aero and Swift Broadband (SB) terminals - have been measuredand..
 The list of terminal types tested is shown in Table 2 below.
 The AES terminal types E, F, G and H are the most widely deployed for air transport.

 Table 2: Types of aeronautical terminals tested